What You Say If You Introduce A Professional Speaker

 Three.
 Make them smile, feel good.
 You want the audience to like you.
 In the sample introduction below–it’s an introduction that I use for some of my presentations–I include a little joke about myself.
 Be careful, though.
 Use self-deprecating humor judiciously.
 You want to sound human, but you don’t want to diminish your credibility.

 Four.
 Ensure that your introduction is read properly.
-My own introduction includes a brief paragraph for the person who makes the introduction that emphasizes the important of a good introduction.
+My own introduction includes a brief paragraph for the person who makes the introduction that emphasizes the importance of a good introduction.
 I request that extemporaneous remarks be made before he/she begins the introduction.
 I request that the introduction be read, not extemporized.
 I also provide phonetic spelling of words/names that might be mispronounced.

 Five.
 Continuously improve and revise your introduction.
 Test it before your mastermind group.
 Watch how audiences react when it’s read.